saqibcare/Paying-through-Smart-Phone/README.md

 ![image](DwollaSandBox)

-Dwolla also provide customer to test their API through Sandbox testing same like other API’s.
-First you need to register for the account and then take a unique key from that account which will be used within your application for the transactions.
-You get a test user account, which facilitate in term of making test transactions.
+Dwolla also provides the customer to test their API through Sandbox testing The same as other APIs.
+First, you need to register for the account and then take a unique key from that account which will be used within your application for the transactions.
+You get a test user account, which facilitates in terms of making test transactions.

 implementation
 ==============

-Here we will demonstrate the use of payment Api in a mobile application in term or applying successful Payment transaction through Mobile.
+Here we will demonstrate the use of payment API in a mobile application in terms of applying successful Payment transactions through Mobile.
 We will demonstrate all the tools and technologies which will be used in the mobile application.
-For this test application we have chosen following tools and technologies.
+For this test application, we have chosen The following tools and technologies.

 1. Android OS.